-Records of cleaning measures

-- conversion feed and non-organic feed is effectively separated physically - b) ensure that the transport of finished organic feed is effectively separated physically or in time from the transport of other finished products - c) label it clearly, either on the product or on accompanying documentation undeniably linked to it so that the recipient can easily identify: - i) the product or a description of the compound feedstuff and its organic status. - ii) the name and address of the operator, and, if different, the seller or owner of the product. - 2.
-If you use vehicles or containers that have been used to transport non-organic products, you must: - a) ensure they are thoroughly clean before transporting organic products.
-The cleaning measures used must be appropriate to the risks, and the effectiveness of the measures must be checked before transporting organic products. - b) assess and implement measures to ensure that nonorganic feed cannot be mistaken or mixed up with organic.
-Where necessary you may be asked to quarantee this. - c) keep documentary records of these transport operations. - 3.
-You must keep records of transport operations, including the quantity of products at the start and of each individual quantity delivered.
+get written confirmation from the supplier send it back sell it as non-organic use it in non-organic products.
+GB 1.14.4 Additional rules for transporting feed 1.
+In addition to standard 1.14.2, when transporting feed you must: Records of cleaning measures a) ensure that the transport of organic feed, in-conversion feed and non-organic feed is effectively separated physically b) ensure that the transport of finished organic feed is effectively Records of all transport operations separated physically or in time from the transport of other finished products C) label it clearly, either on the product or on accompanying documentation undeniably linked to it so that the recipient can easily identify: i) the product or a description of the compound feedstuff and its organic status. ii) the name and address of the operator, and, if different, the seller or owner of the product.
+2. If you use vehicles or containers that have been used to transport non-organic products, you must; a) ensure they are thoroughly clean before transporting organic products.
+The cleaning measures used must be appropriate to the risks, and the effectiveness of the measures must be checked before transporting organic products. b) assess and implement measures to ensure that non-organic feed cannot be mistaken or mixed up with organic.
+Where necessary you may be asked to guarantee this. c) keep documentary records of these transport operations.
+3. You must keep records of transport operations, including the quantity of products at the start and of each individual quantity delivered.
 (EC) 889/2008 Art.
 31(1)(b); Art.
 32

-SA GB 1.15 Storage of products
+GB 1.15 Storage of products